GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 * The *user code* that actually transforms data.
 This is the code that you write, and it may also include third-party libraries that your code uses.
-* A framework (*harness*) that wraps the user code and communicates data back and forth between it and Dataflow components (like Shuffle) and your pipeline's sources and sinks.
+* A framework (*harness*) that wraps the user code and communicates data between it and Dataflow components (like Shuffle) and your pipeline's sources and sinks.
 * A series of monitoring agents that report statistics, progress, and worker health to the Dataflow backend.
 Some of this information is displayed in the pipeline's view in Cloud Console.